NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/deploy.md

 # Deploying a module

-All you need to do to run a deployment is running
+To execute your deployments, you need to use the `ignition deploy` task.
+It takes a path to a module file as an argument:

 ```sh
 npx hardhat igntion deploy ignition/modules/MyModule.js
 ```

-When you run this task, Hardhat Ignition loads an Ignition Module exported by the file you provided, and deploys it.
+Hardhat Ignition will load the Ignition Module exported by the file you provided, and deploy it.

-## Deployment folders
+## Deployment artifact folders

 Before starting to run the deployment, Hardhat Ignition will create a deployment folder under `ignition/deployments/`.
 By default, the folder will be named `chain-<chainId>`, where `<chainId>` depends on which network Hardhat is connected to.

-You can customize the deployment folder name by provided an explicit deployment id with `--deployment-id <id>`.
+You can customize the deployment folder name by providing an explicit deployment ID with `--deployment-id <id>`.

-The deployment folder will contain any deployment result, and a journal file with all the actions Hardhat Ignition takes, so that it can recover from errors and resume existing deployments.
+This folder will contain all the deployment results, and a journal file which records every deployment action executed, enabling recovery from errors and resuming deployments.

-To learn more about the files in your deployment folder, read the [Deployment artifacts section](./../advanced/deployments.md).
+Read the [Deployment artifacts section](./../advanced/deployments.md) to learn more about the files in your deployment folder.

-## Reusing an existing deployment
+## Extending an existing deployment

-You can reuse an existing deployment folder by connecting to the same network and using the default deployment id or providing the same one.
+If you've previously executed a deployment and need to make adjustments, you can continue from where you left off by reusing the current deployment artifacts.
+Simply reconnect to the same network and keep the same deployment ID (either manually or by keeping the default).

-When you do this, you can deploy new modules.
-This new modules can import your existing ones if needed.
+You can add new `Future` objects to your existing Ignition Modules, and you can also add entirely new modules.
+All of the additions can make use of the previously existing `Future` objects and modules.

-Hardhat Ignition will know how to take over from where it left the previous deployment, and continue with the execution.
+Hardhat Ignition will figure out how to pick up from where it left off last time, and continue with executing the new modifications.

 ## Defining parameters during deployment